 Pursuant to the power purchase agreement (PPA) (Note 7), TID is obligated to purchase all of the electricity produced by the Project.
-Accordingly, TID makes capacity and energy payments to the Authority, reflected as revenue in the statement of revenues, expenses, and changes in net position.
-The Authority is obligated to reimburse TID for the actual costs of Project operations, transmission, operations and maintenance, general and administrative, and all expenditures necessary to provide capacity and energy from the Project.
+Accordingly, TID makes capacity and energy payments to the Authority, reflected as revenue in the statements of revenues, expenses, and changes in net position.
+The Authority is obligated to reimburse TID for the Project's actual operations, transmission, operations and maintenance, and general and administrative costs, as well as for all expenditures necessary to provide capacity and energy from the Project.